ellisn19/salesforce-etl-json/README.md

 This will:

-- Authenticate to Salesforce

-- Extract up to 100 Contact records
+- Execute the defined query

 - Transform them according to your mapping logic

-- Write the output to `output/contacts.json`
+- Write the output to `output/<queryName>.json`

 Project Structure